 The scientific name for this shell is “corculum cardissa” but I prefer the common name, “little heart cockle” as it certainly resembles a heart!
 This mollusk lives in the Indio-Pacific region which is why I have never seen one.
 The shells vary in color but they have a pattern formed from transparent mass and nontransparent mass.
 Much of their shell is thin and translucent making them fragile.
 Yet they are often found intact on the surface of the sand among coral debris and broken shells.

 Today’s verse is the response Jesus gave to a teacher of the law who asked Him which is the greatest commandment.
 Following this commandment would make all other commandments a non-issue.
 When the Lord has all our hearts, souls, minds, and strength, then He also has our obedience to all other commands.

-The tendency though is to keep parts of our hearts separate.
-It is difficult to give Him all of ourselves.
-There is fear for what He may ask of us.
-There is selfishness in wanting to go our own way.
-What if He asks us to give something or someone up?
+The tendency though is to keep parts of my heart separate.
+It is difficult to give Him all of myself.
+There is fear for what He may ask of me.
+There is selfishness in wanting to go my own way.
+What if He asks me to give something or someone up?
 My goals, my desires, my hopes and dreams are in that part of the heart that is difficult to relinquish.
 However, giving Him all of my heart poses no risk at all.
 I can trust Him with the deepest part of myself.
 He does not hurt my heart and He never disappoints.
 He has already given all He could for me.
 My only reasonable response is to give everything back to Him!

 Lord, take all of my heart and make it Yours today.